fcamuz/fcamuz.github.io/_posts/2020-02-25-chartify_is_a_python_library_that_makes_it_easy_charts.markdown

 Chartify is an alternative visulization tool such as Seaborn in Python.
 It is an open-source Python library that wraps Bokeh to make it easier for data scientists to create charts.

-I will show you only a few plots here in this blog.
-But there are a lot more you can do with this library and many parameters that you may change to create chart spesific to your needs.
-To see all other option you may visit the [Chartify Github Repo](https://github.com/spotify/chartify).
+I will show you only a few different types of plots here in this blog.
+However, there is a lot more you can do with this library and many parameters that you may change to create charts which spesific to your needs.
+To see all other options and detailed information about this library, you may visit the [Chartify Github Repo](https://github.com/spotify/chartify).